-Kalla’s victory opened Sweden’s gold medal account at Vancouver and was the country’s first individual cross-country skiing title at the Winter Games since Grenoble 1968, when Toini Gustafsson collected two golds.
+Kalla’s victory opened Sweden’s gold medal account at Vancouver and she became the country’s first individual cross-country skiing champion at the Winter Games since Grenoble 1968, when Toini Gustafsson collected two golds.

 Finding some searing pace, Kalla caught up with the two frontrunners at the top of the last climb and then burst clear to be embraced by her ecstatic team-mates at the finish line.
 In tribute to her stunning performance, Pajala Airport – situated in her native province of Norrbotten – changed its name to Kalla International Airport that same day.